enwikipedia-acc/tf/README.md

 aws_secret_access_key = l4cLg+gobWkPQrX8BmHg/jlXw4d+ZE0gRH05RVm8
 ```

-### Linode
-These instructions are also intended for a Linux system; if you're on Windows/Mac, you're on your own.

-Create a file called `~/.config/linode` with the following content (substituting your Linode API token in place of the example below)
+If you want to use Linode for DNS, create a file called `~/.config/linode` with the following content (substituting your Linode API token in place of the example below)

 ```
 [default]